Laura Jennings Pitt

 Title: Development Director

 Where did you go to school and what did you study?
 I completed my Bachelor’s Degree at Roanoke College where I studied philosophy and international relations.
-During my undergraduate years, I was fortunate to travel the country presenting on various topics including at the Virginia Humanities Conference where I spoke about the Evolution of “Woman”.
+During my undergraduate years, I was fortunate to travel the country presenting on various topics including at the Virginia Humanities Conference where I spoke about the Evolution of “Woman”, and the International Writing Center Conference in Las Vegas, where I presented on Tutoring Strategies.

 How many years have you worked in the field?
 I have been a professional fundraiser since 2010 but my passion for helping others began much earlier.
 Philanthropy was an important part of my upbringing.
 My mother and father were generous with their time, talent, and treasures and instilled in me a strong sense of responsibility to others.
 Wherever I see an injustice or a need, I want to be of service.
 I’ve channeled that desire to help into a very fulfilling career path.